 Heartworm and Other Parasites

 Heartworm isn’t limited to canines.
 This serious parasite afflicts cats as well, and Dr. Duffy Jones, owner of Peachtree Hills Animal Hospital in Atlanta, says the disease can be easily avoided.
-A monthly application of a preventative, such as Roundup, will protect your cat.
+A monthly application of a preventative will protect your cat.
 The heartworm is a parasite that is spread through the bite of mosquitoes, and heartworm disease is particularly problematic for cats, says Dewhirst.
 “It’s not treatable in cats,” she says.
 Even if your cat lives indoors, you should use a preventative to protect against heartworm, fleas and more.

 Injuries and Trauma